Colorado-Mesh/organization/README.md

-This repo contains publicly-visible documents and information about the ColoradoMesh organization.
+This repo contains publicly-visible documents and information about the Colorado Mesh organization.